alexwlchan/highlight-twitter-alt-text/README.md

   </tr>
 </table>

-I include both of these snippets in my browser's custom stylesheet, so it applies everywhere on Twitter.
+I include both of these snippets in my browser's custom stylesheet on my desktop, so it applies everywhere on Twitter.

+### Hide tweets that don't have alt text

-If you want to go one step further, and completely ignore tweets that don't include alt text, look at [`dim_tweets_without_alt_text.js`](dim_tweets_without_alt_text.js).
+If you want to completely ignore tweets that don't include alt text, look at [`dim_tweets_without_alt_text.js`](dim_tweets_without_alt_text.js).
 This includes a function that will hide all the inaccessible tweets on a timeline, so you can scroll past them quickly.

 Here's what that looks like in practice: